wavefrontHQ/docs/pages/doc/users_groups.md

 ### Who is the Super Admin User?

 When your company signs up with Wavefront, we ask you which user(s) you want to designate as Super Admin.
-A Super Admin user has all permissions, has access to all dashboards, can [restore orphan dashboards](access.html#making-orphan-dashboards-visible), and can invite other Super Admin users.
+A Super Admin user has all permissions, has access to all dashboards and alerts, can [restore orphan dashboards and alerts](access.html#making-orphan-dashboards-visible), and can invite other Super Admin users.

 ### Why Groups?